Maidenhair Tree, Ginkgo, Fossil Tree, Icho, Yin Xing, Silver Apricot, White Fruit, Salisburia adiantifolia, Pterophyllus salisburiensis

 Native: Originally from China, Ginkgo biloba is the last surviving member of a group of ancient plants believed to have inhabited the earth up to 270 million years ago.

 Plant Type and Habit: Ginkgo is a deciduous conifer, a rarity, as most conifers are evergreen.
 It has a distinctive, irregular growth habit in youth, becoming more pyramidal with age.
 The tree is dioecious with separate male and female trees.
 It’s known for its longevity, with some specimens living over a thousand years.
-The oldest known Ginkgo biloba tree is believed to be within the walls of a Buddhist temple in the Zhongnan Mountains of China.
+The oldest known tree is believed to be within the walls of a Buddhist temple in the Zhongnan Mountains of China.
 This tree is estimated to be over 1,400 years old.

-Size: Ginkgo trees can grow 50-80 feet tall (15-24 meters), with a spread of 30-40 feet (9-12 meters).
+Size: Trees can grow 50-80 feet tall (15-24 meters), with a spread of 30-40 feet (9-12 meters).
 Some ancient specimens have grown over 100 feet tall (30 meters).
 Ginkgo biloba grows moderately fast, generally 1 to 2 feet (30-60 cm) per year in ideal conditions.
 Discover 35 Fast Growing Trees for Small Yards and Large Gardens

 Flowers: The flowers of Ginkgo biloba bloom in spring, but they are not conspicuous.
 Male trees produce small, yellowish catkins, while female trees produce singular ovulate flowers that mature into seeds.